NE12 Open Call

 Works will be reviewed by a selection jury comprising industry professionals and international voices, alongside the curatorial team.
 Following studio visits, a final selection will be made by Jodi Minnis-Rolle, Curatorial Director, and Letitia Pratt, Associate Curator.
 Jurors will be announced at a later date.

-Key dates & upcoming programming
+Key dates & programming

 The following dates include submission milestones and programming designed to support you through the proposal process.